Coronavirus - your frequently asked questions

 Some of my neighbours are not following the social-distancing rules and are being very noisy – what can I do?

 We have heard from a number of residents that a small minority of people are congregating in communal areas, on balconies, in hallways or in outside spaces.
 This can understandably cause anxiety and frustration, especially if they’re noisy.
 Many of our residents are key workers who provide critical services, in particular those working for the NHS, many of whom are having to work unsociable shifts so may need quiet to sleep during the day.
-If you don’t feel comfortable asking neighbours to stay inside their homes the Police have been given powers to disperse gatherings or groups and enforce the lockdown.
+If you don’t feel comfortable speaking to neighbours who are not following the rules, the Police have been given powers to disperse gatherings and issue fines.
 To find out more, please visit the Metropolitan Police website.

 What are you doing to support vulnerable people or those at risk?